Rolisteam/DiceParser/HelpMe.md

 With Rolisteam, you may set any Qt color's name or set the Hexcode of your color: #ff28AC.
 The cli application supports few colors.

+# Merge

+Merge operator is used for gethering several dice rolls from different die type into one dice result and then you may apply any kind of operator.

+> 1d6;1d8mk1

+This command merges together the result from the d6 and the d8.
+Then, it applied the k operator on both result to keep the best.

 ## Arithmetic